Advertising and Public Relations, Major

 Candidates for graduation must have a Grade Point Average of 2.0 or higher in all work attempted at Marshall University.

-Thirty-nine (39) credit hours must be earned in courses numbered 300-499.
+A minimum of thirty-nine (39) credit hours must be earned in courses numbered 300-499.

 Course Requirements